torik42/YaLafi/README.md

 First examples can be seen in directory tests/.

-File tex2txt.py provides an interface between Tex2txt and YaLafi, such that the application script Tex2txt/shell.py can be run unmodified.
+File yalafi/tex2txt.py provides an interface between Tex2txt and YaLafi, such that the application script Tex2txt/shell.py can be run, if the code line `import tex2txt` is changed to `from yalafi import tex2txt`.
 From [Tex2txt/README](https://github.com/matze-dd/Tex2txt),
 the introductory example and the replacements for displayed equations do work.